AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Adapter/AMLEngineAdapter/README.md

 AMLEngineAdapter Class
 ======================
-AutomationML 2.1 APIThis class provides methods, which exists in the old AMLEngine_v3.x.x and are no longer supported.
+This class provides methods, which exists in the old AMLEngine_v3.x.x and are no longer supported.
 These methods are provided to support the migration of legacy code.

 Inheritance Hierarchy